Swimming Pool Maintenance

 The pool (exterior and interior walls) should be cleaned with brush and soap (or detergent) and flush with clean water.
 Molds and algae should be absent during operation and when not in use.
 Floating debris should be skimmed by hand every few days because they will eventually sink if not immediately cleaned.

 You can use handled net in removing floating bugs, leaves and other debris.
 This skimming significantly adds to the efficient circulation of the water and lowers the amount of chlorine to use.
 The pool should also be vacuumed at least weekly to minimize algae and calcium build up and keep the water clear.

 Pool Filter Maintenance

 There are 3 different kinds of filter used in swimming pools, namely: cartridge, sand and diatomaceous earth.
 Each has its own method of cleaning and maintenance procedures.
 Manufacturers list these methods in their manuals.
 However, all types need to be cleaned periodically depending on the type o filter medium and the frequency of use of the pool.

 The pool filter should be checked and cleaned according to the manufacturer’s recommendation to help decrease the added chemical and to have a smooth flow of water.
 Smooth water flow enhances efficient pump and eliminates possible over speeding of the motor.
 This over speeding may cause the motor to overheat and consequently burn the motor, especially if your electrical system is not equipped with GCFI.

 The best time to clean your filter is when there is a large disparity between the pressure gauge and flow meter reading (typically between 10- 15 psi).
-Manufacturers recommend that a little dirt on the filter may help in trapping fine debris, but the massive amount of this dirt will also clogs up the filter.
+Manufacturers recommend that a little dirt on the filter may help in trapping fine debris, but the massive amount of this dirt will also clog up the filter.
 The pressure difference we stated earlier is the clear indication of the right timing for cleaning the filter.

 Pool Maintenance Cost